 Can you copyright an ancient dance?
-A South Korea dance troupe thinks they can, and the ensuing Intellectual Property battle is just beginning:
+A South Korea dance troupe thinks they can, and

 "Lee Hyuk-ryeol, Ubong’s son-in-law and the head of Ubong Lee Mae-bang Art Company, argues that the reason the organization registered copyrights for the dances was the 'preservation of the original' and to make 'clear recognition of the original creator' when Ubong’s dances are being taught and performed.
 However, the Society for the Preservation of Ubong Lee Mae-bang’s Dance claimed it was 'the beginning of seeking profit.'